Stay up to date

 - Business or work information- financial accounts and statements, Intellectual Property (IP), employees information and trade secrets.

 According to the GDPR, personal data is any information associated with a naturally identified or identifiable person.
 Any of the following items of data can be considered personal data under certain circumstances:

 - Identifier’s Name

 - Contact information such as a home address, email address

 or other factors relating to the natural person’s identity such as physiology, genetics, physical, mental, socio-economic, and cultural factors.
 It can also be related to data assigned in any way to an individual, such as credit card or bank contact details.

-Personal data is not just restricted to the name and surname but rather to online information associated with the identifier’s login details, devices, applications used, protocols, tools, internet services, and cookie identifiers.
+Personal data is restricted to the name and surname and online information associated with the identifier’s login details, devices, applications used, protocols, tools, internet services, and cookie identifiers.

 For Data Protection Act (DPA) purposes, there are several steps to identify if the data is personal data: